Part 2: Five Birch Trees of the Mid-Atlantic Region

 - Betula lenta (sweet birch, black birch, cherry birch): Finally, a birch native to Northern Virginia (except for Prince William County), it is native through much of the mid-Atlantic region, although rarer in the Coastal Plain.
 Reddish-brown young bark with distinct horizontal lenticels does not exfoliate and ages from gray to black with scaly plates.
 Scraped branches have a stronger wintergreen fragrance than yellow birch.
 Although its bark is not as showy as other birches, it displays the best in fall with golden-yellow foliage.
 Betula lenta is more heat and drought tolerant than the birches listed above and would make a lovely addition to naturalized areas.

-Images show close-ups of the bark of a Betula lenta tree at the Connecticut College Arboretum in New London, Connecticut. © 2019 Mary Free
+Left to right: Full form and bark close-ups of a Betula lenta tree at the Connecticut College Arboretum in New London, Connecticut.
+Photos © 2019 Mary Free

 - Betula nigra (river birch, red birch): This showy birch is commonly found in the Piedmont and Coastal Plain of the mid-Atlantic region.
 It is more disease-free and better adapted to heat than other birches.
 “The densest, most multi-layered outer bark of any birch species” (Morris and Jansen 2017, 52) peels off in shades of gray and cinnamon to reveal a creamy to salmon-colored inner bark.
 Older trunks are deeply furrowed, pink-tinged gray to red-brown.
 The foremost cultivar of Betula nigra ‘Cully’ (also sold as HERITAGE®) is featured in the video “The Beauty of Birch,” ‘Cully’ exfoliates more heavily than the species and other cultivars, with a greater combination of outer bark colors and a light—sometimes almost white—inner bark.
 As a bonus, it is vigorous and extremely resistant to bronze birch borer.
 Planted as a lawn or specimen tree or in a naturalized setting, this birch draws attention in all seasons.